How Stress Wrecks Your Brain (and How Yoga and Meditation Can Restore Brain Health)

 - Improved emotional regulation

-- Better short-term memory function, and
+- Better short-term memory function

-- Notably reduced reactivity to stressors.
+- Notably reduced reactivity to stressors

 - Energy levels become more consistent